 More detailed admission requirements are outlined on the Penn State Bulletin website.

-Apply now! – Priority application deadline – March 1
+Priority application deadlines – March 1, June 30, October 1

-Applications are accepted on an ongoing basis, for priority status apply by March 1st.
+Applications are accepted on an ongoing basis, to receive priority status apply by the previously listed deadlines.

 Program details, including information on courses, can be found on the Penn State World Campus website.